tjworks/tapdata-docs-en/docs/pipeline-tutorial/mysql-to-aliyun.md

    ![Select tables to synchronize](../images/local_to_aliyun_rds_mysql_source.png)

    - **Node Name**: Defaults to the connection name, but you can set a name with business significance.
-   - **DDL Event Capture**: Turn on this switch, and Tapdata will automatically capture selected DDL events from the source, like adding fields.
    - **Select Tables**: Choose based on business needs.
       - **By Table Name**: Select tables in the area and click the right arrow to complete the setup.
       - **By Regular Expression**: Enter a regular expression for the table names.
 Additionally, when new tables in the source match the expression, they will also be synchronized to the destination.
    - **Batch Read Count**: Number of records read per batch during full synchronization, default is **100**.
+   - **Advanced Settings**: Turn on **DDL Event Collection** switch, Tapdata will automatically capture selected DDL events from the source, like adding fields.

 6. Click the Alibaba Cloud RDS MySQL data source and complete the configuration in the right panel as follows.